The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

 - Require a proposer, a seconder and the nominee's consent.

-- The deadline for the next round of applications is to be confirmed.
+- The deadline for the next round of applications is 30 July 2021.

 - An outstanding contribution to developing, implementing or promoting services to young people in libraries.

 - Active participation in co-operative networks, committees or groups furthering library services to young people.

 - Research, publication or presentation of a paper on the subject of young people's librarianship or literature.